Ellen White Investigation

 What is missing are specific details.
 The testimonies are vague enough to apply to virtually any terrible fire in any large building in New York City over the last 120 years!

-Is this a unique SDA teaching?
+Is This a Unique SDA Teaching?

-Does this prove Ellen White to be a prophet?
+Does This Prove Ellen White to be a Prophet?

-In 1917, three children in Fatima, Portugal, saw a vision of the Virgin Mary.
+The only way to distinguish a false prophet from a true prophet is that the true prophet is 100% accurate on their predictions, and the false prophet is not (Deut.
+18:22).
+Many false prophets have made accurate predictions of future events.
+For example, in 1917, three children in Fatima, Portugal, saw a vision of the Virgin Mary.
 A three-part prophecy was given, parts of which included the rise and fall of the Soviet empire, and the attempted assassination of the pope.
 Do these predictions prove these children to be prophets?
 No, not unless they pass all the Biblical tests of a prophet.
 Making a successful prediction about a future event has NEVER been a test of a prophet.
 HOWEVER, if a prophet does make a prediction about the future, and that prediction FAILS, then that prophet is a FALSE prophet.

 Conclusion

-Having been in and around Seventh-day Adventism for over 35 years, I can recount many times when current events were heralded as "fulfillments of prophecy."
+Having been in and around Seventh-day Adventism for over half a century, I can recount many times when current events were heralded as "fulfillments of prophecy."
 In every case, as time passed, it became apparent that those events were simply random occurrences with no connection to any prophecy.
-Only time will tell whether this event is actually a fulfillment of prophecy or a random act of senseless violence.
-Some Adventists have grasped upon this terrorist attack as evidence of her divine inspiration.
-However, the prophecies are vague and open-ended.
-These prophecies do not prove Ellen White's prophetic gift, nor do they disprove them.
-One must examine all the evidence of her life and teachings.
-Only then will one be able to make an educated and informed decision regarding her inspiration.
+When I originally wrote this article in 2001, I said that only time will tell whether this event is actually a fulfillment of prophecy or a random act of senseless violence.
+Now, as I revisit it nearly 25 years later, it looks increasingly like simply a random event, not a fulfillment of anyone's prophecy.
+Even SDAs have quieted down about claiming Ellen White predicted this event.

 Category: Myths